MDPFuzz: Testing Models Solving Markov Decision Processes: Evaluation

 The neuron activations of crash-triggering state sequences found by \tool\ have a clear boundary with normal and randomly mutated sequences, which shows that the crash-triggering states can trigger the models' abnormal internal logics.
 The results are promisingly consistent across all models of different paradigms.
 Furthermore, randomly mutated states are mostly mixed with normal states, indicating that random mutation with no guidance can hardly provoke corner case behaviors of the models solving MDPs.

-In \S~\ref{sec:implementation}, we have clarified that the mutated initial states are \textit{normal} and reasonable.
-For instance, all mutated states can pass the validation modules of different environments.
-Therefore, we argue that the crashes found by \tool\ are not due to unrealistic states.
+In \S~\ref{sec:implementation}, we have clarified that the mutated initial states are validated and solvable: crashes are avoidable if the tested models can take optimal actions (therefore not buggy).
+Thus, we emphasize that the crashes found by \tool\ are not due to unrealistic states.
 Rather, they share similar visual appearances with normal states and can occur in real-world scenarios.
 Viewing that real-world models that solve MDPs might be under high chance of being ``vulnerable'' toward these stealthy states found by \tool, our findings regarding their distinct neuron activation patterns is inspiring.
 In particular, we envision high feasibility for hardening real-world models solving MDPs by detecting abnormal model logics according to their neuron activation patterns; see \S~\ref{subsec:evaluation-RQ4}.